Mahbub2001/rag-fastapi/README.md

 🔐 Security
-All model answers are grounded in retrieved documents

-Prompts explicitly tell the LLM to avoid hallucinations
+All model answers are grounded in retrieved documents Prompts explicitly tell the LLM to avoid hallucinations

 Example instruction:
 “Only use the following context to answer.
 Do not make up facts.
 Always cite the source as [Source: doc_X].”

 📦 Models & LLMs
-You can use any OpenRouter-supported model, for example:
+You can use any OpenRouter-supported model, for example: qwen/qwen-2.5-coder-32b-instruct:free mistralai/mixtral-8x7b-instruct meta-llama/llama-3-70b-instruct

-qwen/qwen-2.5-coder-32b-instruct:free

-mistralai/mixtral-8x7b-instruct

-meta-llama/llama-3-70b-instruct

 Set the model in llm_agent.py.

 🙋‍♂️ Author
 Mahbub Ahmed Turza
-Built as a technical assignment for AI Engineer Intern at Empowering Energy Riyadh, Saudi Arabia — Empowering Energy Website

 📝 License
 MIT License — free to use, modify, and distribute.